 Prior to the start of classes and during the first full week of classes, political science courses maintain a waitlist.
 Once phase two of registration opens, you can join the waitlist via the registration system.
 If someone drops the course, the first waitlisted student is contacted via OSU e-mail.
 The student then has twenty-four hours to add the class.
 If the student does not, they are dropped from the waitlist and the next student is contacted.
 The process continues until the course is full again.
 These e-mails are auto-generated, so the twenty-four hour deadline holds regardless of weekends and holidays.
-Keep an eye on your OSU e-mail if you are on a waitlist!
+Closely monitor your OSU e-mail if you are on a waitlist!
 Additional information on waitlists is maintained by the registrar.

 3.4.
 How do I add a class during the second week of classes?
 The registration system won’t let me!

 Waitlists end after the first full week of classes.
 During the second week, program permission is required to add a course.
 Each program determines its own rules for obtaining this permission.
 For PS courses, students should seek the instructor of the course.
-If the instructor is willing and believes the student can catch up in the course, s/he will e-mail the advisor with student and course information.
+If the instructor is willing and believes the student can catch up in the course, they will e-mail the advisor with student and course information.
 The advisor will enter an override into the registration system and e-mail the student to add the course.